Wednesday, June 5, 2024

 A New Backing Track For “Golden Slippers”

 Here is another one of my favorite songs that Dave Hum plays.
-This song is done in the Key of G, so you won't need any capos.
+Dave played the song in the key of G, so you won't need any capos; but I've also made backing tracks in the key of A if you want them.
 “Oh, Dem Golden Slippers” is a minstrel song penned by African-American James A. Bland in 1879, is particularly well known as a Bluegrass instrumental standard.
 By 1880, the song had exceeded 100,000 copies sold.
 Enjoy!

-I didn't have any problems with the guitar playing in this song, which uses only chords G, C and D. I'm using my Fender Mustang bass.
+I didn't have any problems with the guitar playing in this song, which uses only chords G, C and D. On these original tracks I am playing my Fender Mustang bass.
 Thankfully, I have hundreds of different interesting audio loops to choose from, so it's sometimes challenging to pick one that fits well, but as long as they are timed correctly they usually work well.

 I also used a tambourine audio loop instead of MIDI, which I think sounds nice.
-And I've just discovered djembes this week, an African type of drum, which I put in the song.
-I love all these old folk, irish and fiddle songs that Dave Hum recorded.
+And I've just discovered djembes, an African type of drum, which I also put in the song.
+I love all these old folk, Irish and fiddle songs that Dave Hum recorded.
 This is real music!

 No comments: